-- Why did housing prices rise rapidly and then fall? - Why did the mortgage default and housing foreclosure rates begin to increase more than a year before the recession of 2008 started? - Why are the recent default and foreclosure rates so much higher than at any time during the 1980s and 1990s? - Why did investment banks like Bear Stearns and Lehman Brothers run into financial troubles so quickly? - Four factors provide the answers to all of these questions.
+- Why did housing prices rise rapidly and then fall? - Why did the mortgage default and housing foreclosure rates begin to increase? - Why are the recent default and foreclosure rates so much higher than at any time during the 1980s and 1990s? - Why did investment banks like Bear Stearns and Lehman Brothers run into financial troubles so quickly? - Four factors provide the answers to all of these questions.

-- Factor 1: Beginning in the mid-1990s, government regulations began to erode the conventional lending standards. - Fannie Mae and Freddie Mac hold a huge share of American mortgages. - Beginning in 1995, HUD regulations required Fannie Mae and Freddie Mac to increase their holdings of loans to low and moderate income borrowers. - HUD regulations imposed in 1999 required Fannie and Freddie to accept more loans with little or no down payment. - 1995 regulations stemming from an extension of the Community Reinvestment Act required banks to extend loans in proportion to the share of minority population in their market area.
+- Factor 1: Beginning in the mid-1990s, government regulations began to change the conventional lending standards. - Fannie Mae and Freddie Mac hold a huge share of American mortgages. - Beginning in 1995, HUD regulations required Fannie Mae and Freddie Mac to increase their holdings of loans to low and moderate income borrowers. - HUD regulations imposed in 1999 required Fannie and Freddie to accept more loans with little or no down payment. - 1995 regulations stemming from an extension of the Community Reinvestment Act required banks to extend loans in proportion to the share of minority population in their market area.
 Conventional lending standards were reduced to meet these goals.